-Step-by-step instructions for setting up WordPress security.
-WordPress is so widespread that more and more developers are creating ready-made themes and plugins for it.
-While most of them make your site easier to use and extend its functionality, some may hide viruses or open the door for hackers.
+WordPress is so popular that an increasing number of developers are creating ready-made themes and plugins for it.
+While most of these facilitate the operation of your site and expand its functionality, some may harbor viruses or open doors for hackers.
 This article will help minimize the risk of your site being hacked and teach you to be prepared for any situation.

-- The readme.html and license.txt files are located in the root folder of any WordPress installation.
-They are just text files that don’t affect WordPress in any way, I recommend deleting them immediately after installation.
-You don’t need these files, but they help hackers figure out the current version of your WordPress and many other useful things for hacking your website.
+Let’s look at my recommendation with the simplest example to understand how your site on WordPress or other CMS will become more secure and faster.
+So, the readme.html and license.txt files are located in the root folder of any WordPress installation.
+These are just text files that don’t affect WordPress in any way, it is recommended that you delete them immediately after installation.
+You do not need these files, but they help hackers to find out the current version of your WordPress and many other useful things for hacking a website.

 If you don’t want to update WordPress because you made changes to the files, it’s better to create a child theme, transfer the changes to it, and still enable updates.